Macymo/ReverseEngineeringAuthentication/README.md

 #### ***package-lock.json*** -- This is automatically generated for any operations where npm modifies the node_modules tree, or package.json.
 This is used to lock dependencies to a specific version number.

 #### ***server.js*** -- Sets up our server to listen to requests from the client.
 Our port is set up and we require our models for sync.
-This file require express session to keep track of our users login status.
+This file requires express session to keep track of our users login status.
 We require our api and html routes and sync our database.

 ---
  Changes I would add: